-13 Despite the fact that Second Sight had identified the issues of investigations and contracts as giving rise to concern (see paragraph 5 above), which meant that MPs were led to believe that they were to be included in the scope of the Mediation Scheme designed to address all areas of concern, the Post Office response of 22 September 2014 stated, among other things, that contracts and Post Office investigations were outside Second Sight's remit.
+13 Despite the points raised in paragraph 5 above about investigations and contracts, the Post Office response of 22 September 2014 states, among other things, that contracts and Post Office investigations are outside Second Sight's remit.

 14 Despite your agreement that the Mediation Scheme was to be available to all SPMRs whose cases had been identified by Second Sight as giving rise to concern (see paragraph 6 above), in recent months the Post Office has been objecting to around 90% of cases going forward to mediation.
 This is contrary to the envisaged process whereby exclusion from mediation would be the exception (see paragraph 8 above), as well as being contrary to the entire purpose of the Mediation Scheme.